Tamk1s/Thwimp/README.md

     - Track menu layout
     	- Array of 2x4 cups
     	- Each cup has 4 tracks
     - Video layout
-    	- Array of 4x2 subvideos
+    	- Array of 4x2 subvideos cells (one for each of the 8 cups)
+    	- Each cup has 4 tracks (4 multiplicities for the subvideo cells)
     	- Whole THP video lasts 480 frames long
     	- Left column = Tracks from 1st row of cups in menu layout
-    	- Right column - Tracks from 2nd row of cups in menu layout
+    	- Right column = Tracks from 2nd row of cups in menu layout
-    	- Each cup has 4 tracks (4 multiplicities for the subvideos)
     	- Every 120 frames, the subvideos show the next track in each cup (goes to the next multiplicity)
     	- Video has some padding at bottom
-    		- Padding has a white rectangle which moves to a different integer position at every multiplicity
+    		- Padding has a white rectangle which moves to a different integral position at every multiplicity
-    		- Position of white rectangle determines which row (which track) is highlighted in the menus when a cup is selected
+    		- Position of white rectangle determines which row (which track) is highlighted in the menus when a cup is selected, for synchronization

 ![cup_select.thp](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/cup_select.png)

-After doing what this program does for my projects (manually and painfully via batch files), I created Thwimp in order to automate the THP creation process for complex videos like the ones above.
-The application was used to create the custom THPs in my [Hover Pack project](http://wiki.tockdom.com/wiki/Hover_Pack)
+After doing what this program does for my projects (manually and painfully via batch files), I developed Thwimp in order to automate the THP creation process for complex videos like the ones above.
+This application was used to create the high-quality, custom THPs in my own [Hover Pack project](http://wiki.tockdom.com/wiki/Hover_Pack).

-## 3. How to use it
+## 3. How to use it (GUI)

 ### Prerequisites:

-As mentioned earlier, Thwimp uses some FOSS and other Command Line tools for processing **(not included)**.
-You will need to download/install the following utilities before using Thwimp.
+As mentioned earlier, Thwimp uses some FOSS and other command line tools for processing **(not included)**.
+You will need to download/install the following utilities **before** using Thwimp.

 **Utilities:**